- About us

 With over 3000 transports a year AIRLIFE is one of the largest and busiest air medical programs in the region providing emergency air and ground transport 24 hours a day.

-AIRLIFE Denver currently has operational bases at Swedish Medical Center in Englewood, Sky Ridge Medical Center in Lonetree, Medical Center of Aurora North, Frederick-Firestone Fire Station in Frederick, Presbyterian/St.Luke's Medical Center in Denver and Centennial Airport Cheyenne Medical Center in Cheyenne Wyoming.
+AIRLIFE Denver currently has operational bases at Swedish Medical Center in Englewood, Sky Ridge Medical Center in Lonetree, Frederick-Firestone Fire Station in Frederick, Lincoln Community Hospital in Hugo, Cheyenne Medical Center in Cheyenne Wyoming and Medical Center of Aurora-North.

 - Cheyenne Airport